 “Russell returns to his childhood on a Tennessee farm, but this time he fondly recollects activities ranging from mule skinning and tobacco harvesting to corncob fights . . .
 The author also exhibits an engaging sense of the absurd.
 Russell’s affable nature and evident wonderment at the world around him ultimately win the day.”

-Many of you are now are officially past the end of the season of shopping for gifts.
-But here’s your chance to buy Meanderings and Mullings out of the blue for your friends and family who are book lovers, including yourself, for special occasions or not!
+Life’s events—birthdays, graduations, anniversaries, holidays—may have some of you planning to shop for gifts.
+So here’s your chance to buy Meanderings and Mullings out of the blue for your friends and family who are book lovers, including yourself, for special occasions or not!

 Finally, here’s more buyer info from the book’s official overview: